 How to Make a Healthy Bar

 Granola bars from the grocery store often contain a lot of unnecessary refined ingredients, so cutting down on added sugars when making them homemade is important (and not hard).
-The base of this bar is oats with are really rich in fibre (specifically beta-glucan) and dates are one of my favourite naturally sweet fruits to use loaded with fibre.
+The base of this bar is oats which are really rich in fibre (specifically beta-glucan) and dates are one of my favourite naturally sweet fruits to use loaded with fibre.
 I also added hemp hearts which add a mild nutty flavour and are FULL of nutrients including healthy fat and protein.

 Baking with Medjool dates